After that, we descended quickly, had some evening tea at Sari village and sped our bikes all the way to Chopta. The sun was setting fast.

 It was a Godly experience.
 Only seven persons, walking alone in the wilderness.
 We had an awesome lot of talented people with us, also a ‘Sharmaji ka Launda’ who had this amazing quality of narrating jokes.
 We thoroughly enjoyed the jokes and other ghost tales and covered the path comfortably.
 More than the content, his narration of them was funnier.
 And, we had a rule that the character of the jokes would be among ourselves.

 Needless to say, it was a laughter walking trek for us and we didn’t get any sense of time and tiredness.

-When we reached Chopta, at around 8 o’clock, to our surprise, we only found a single shop.
-Luckily, he had space and food for us and was humble enough to ask only reasonable rates even at that condition of time.
+We reached Chopta at around 8 o’clock.
+We only found a single shop there.
+Luckily, he had lodging and food for us and was humble enough to ask only reasonable rates even at that condition of time.
 We would have easily agreed to pay him much higher than what he demanded.
-But, hilly people are a good host, this was our second experience in two days.
+But, hilly people are good hosts, this was our second experience in two days.

 We had some tea and lighted a bonfire.